Khalid Ishaq: Scholarship

-Ishaq focused on Persian and Arabic studies.
+Ishaq focused primarily on Persian and Arabic studies.
 In 1965, he became project director of the Islamic Research Institute.
-He was a member of the Council of Islamic Ideology Pakistan from 1969 to 1972, and again from 1977 to 1980.
-Ishaq taught at Sindh University from 1976 to 1977 as a Professor of Seerut-un-Nabi.
+He served as a member of the Council of Islamic Ideology of Pakistan until 1980.
+From 1976 to 1977, he taught Seerah at Sindh University as a professor.

-He maintained a personal collection of commentaries on the Quran.
-His private library, until 1999, contained approximately 175,000 volumes, making it one of the largest collections in Pakistan.
-Many institutions requested that he donate his collection, but he initially refused.
-The books were later donated to Lahore University of Management Sciences (LUMS) in 2005.
-LUMS has dedicated the first floor of its library as the "Khalid Ishaq Wing" in recognition of this donation.
+Ishaq maintained an extensive personal collection of Quranic commentaries and related works.
+At the time of his death, the collection comprised more than 200,000 volumes.
+It had been his personal wish to keep the collection in Karachi.
+The books were subsequently donated to Lahore University of Management Sciences (LUMS) in 2005.
+LUMS has designated the first floor of its library as the Khalid Ishaq Wing in recognition of the donation.